-Owning an historic building brings with it a responsibility, a responsibility to care for and maintain a building of importance so it can be passed onto future generations.
+Owning an historic building brings with it a responsibility, consultancy historic buildings is a responsibility to care for and maintain a building of importance so it can be passed onto future generations.

-Maintaining and repairing an historic building requires a sympathetic approach to its care and an understanding of how buildings were constructed, how they may have been adapted and how they decay.
+Maintaining and repairing and Consultancy historic buildings requires a sympathetic approach to its care and an understanding of how buildings were constructed, how they may have been adapted and how they decay.

 Compared to traditional structures modern buildings are built using different techniques, different materials and built to different standards.